 This program is intended to provide a grant to owners of lands and buildings who undertake improvements or redevelopment that result in an increased property assessment.
 The amount of the grant provided will depend on the amount of the municipal portion of property taxes that has increased as a result of the improvements.
 The increase in realty tax represents the annual municipal realty tax in each year following improvement or redevelopment of lands and buildings over and above municipal realty tax prior to improvement or redevelopment of the lands in question.
 All commercial and residential properties located in the Central Area are eligible for this program.
-Residential, Commercial and Industrial areas outside of the Central Area and industrial properties outside of the Central Area that may be considered under this program are multi-residential projects, non-profit owned rental or ownership projects, or affordable housing projects subject to an appropriate- funding agreement with the County, or Additional Residential Unit developments that meet one or more Town housing objectives (as outlined in the Community Strategic Plan).
+Commercial areas outside of the Central Area and industrial properties may also be eligible, where appropriate.

 The increase in taxes, or tax increment, is calculated by subtracting the municipal portion of property taxes before reassessment from the municipal portion of property taxes after reassessment.
 The Town may provide any proportion of the increment for any length of time that Council deems appropriate, to a maximum of 10 years.
 The tax increment does not include any increase/decrease in municipal taxes due to a general tax rate increase/decrease, or projects that result in a tax class change without an increase in assessment due to redevelopment.
-Where a redevelopment results in a tax class change, the pre-project assessment shall be set as the initial value in the new tax class.
-The pre-project municipal property taxes will be calculated by taking the pre-project assessment multiplied by the current year tax rate of the applicable property class.